dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 After four years of reeling in defeat from this failed mission, we set out again.
 This time with a bigger expedition that included my partner in a [new venture](https://radoverlay.com/) and our respective offspring.
-Parking at the Lakeview Cemetery in Enfield, then walking up the Class IV Old County Road, turning right off the path and up the slope towards the Tom Linnell Ridge trail.
+Parking at the Lakeview Cemetery in Enfield, then walking up the Class VI Old County Road, turning right off the path and up the slope towards the Tom Linnell Ridge trail.
 Soon we found the prize.
 <!-- https://www.strava.com/activities/15956675704 -->